 - Book night

-Our next Women's Wellness Group is scheduled to begin in January 2022 in Winnipeg at Temple 23.
+Our next Women's Wellness Group is scheduled to begin May 12, 2022 in Winnipeg at our office located at 100 - 4 Fort Street.
 If you would like to add your name to our waiting list, please email Pam at email@example.com right away as the list is lengthy!
-Maximum of 10 participants per session.
+Maximum of 10-15 participants per session.

-Stay tuned for future Woman’s Wellness groups, we hope to offer four sessions throughout the year.
+Stay tuned for future Women’s Wellness groups, we hope to offer four sessions throughout the year.
 Monitor this page and our social media for dates, times, and locations.

 Disordered Eating Program

 Mood Disorders Association of Manitoba is pleased to announce our latest pilot project, our Disordered Eating and Body Image Workshop, and Peer-Support Group.

 There is such value in sharing our stories and learning to re-write the narratives that often keep us locked in shame and self-deprecation.
 Disordered eating, obsessive dieting, low self-esteem, diagnosable eating disorders, and other co-morbid issues are part of a mental health space that currently does not have provincial supports in place to sustain the growing demands of the community.
 MDAM’s goal is to continue to expand our peer-support-based programming, to provide further assistance for people in this space.